bmancini55/building-lightning/src/chapter_1.md

 ### Graph Component Overview

-The `Graph` component is a bit different from a normal React component because it is encapsulating D3.
-Typically React controls rendering to the DOM, but for this component React will only control the SVG element where the D3 Graph will be rendered.
+The `Graph` component, `client/src/scenes/graph/components/Graph`, is a bit different from a normal React component because it is encapsulating D3.
+Typically React is in charge of rendering the DOM.
+For this component, React will only control the SVG element.
+D3 will take control of the SVG element and render elements into it.

-We control D3 with two methods on the component: `createGraph` and `updateGraph`.
+React interfaces with D3 via two methods on the component: `createGraph` and `updateGraph`.
 Each method takes information from our domain and converts it into objects that D3 can control and render.

-As a result, we transition from the declarative style of programming used by React and use imperative code to call these functions.
+For those familiar with React this may be a bit weird since we are transitioning from the declarative style of programming used by React and using imperative code to call these functions.
 If that's a little confusing, take a gander at `GraphScene` and `Graph`.
 Notice that `GraphScene` renders `Graph` as a child, but we use the `createGraph` method to push information into D3.

 ### Exercise: Creating the Graph

-After loading the page, we don't yet see the graph because we haven't fully implemented the `createGraph` method in the `Graph` component.
-This method is responsible for converting our `Lnd.Graph` object into objects that can be used by D3.
+After loading the page, we don't yet see the graph because we haven't fully implemented the `createGraph` method in the `Graph` component. `createGraph` is responsible for converting our `Lnd.Graph` object into objects that can be used by D3.

 As defined in `server/src/domain/lnd/LndRestTypes`, our `Lnd.Graph` object has two arrays: `nodes` and `edges`.